sans-sense/smallDAWG/README.md

 Why
 ============
+Seamless interface to disparate systems is tough.
+To understand the complexity refer [Michael Stonebraker's blog post](http://wp.sigmod.org/?p=1629).
 As the types of data and data sources have exploded, most interesting things can be pursued by the global view of the data.
 But as each data type and source works as an isolated island, getting this consolidated view is really tough.
-The original idea by Michael Stonebraker in his [blog](http://wp.sigmod.org/?p=1629) and subsequent work by [BigDAWG](http://users.eecs.northwestern.edu/~jennie/research/bigdawg_record.pdf) are great.
-Some of these things can be easier with Spark and specifically Catalyst, this implementation is an attempt at that.
+The original idea by  and subsequent work by [BigDAWG](http://users.eecs.northwestern.edu/~jennie/research/bigdawg_record.pdf) are great.
+If we focus just on data joins for analytics, we can relax some of the constraints mentioned in [BigDAWG guiding tenets](http://livinglab.mit.edu/wp-content/uploads/2016/01/bigdawg-polystore-system.pdf) and still accomplish a lot in a easier way with Spark and specifically Catalyst, this implementation is an attempt at that.

 Who
 ===========